MIXING & EFFECTS

 Mixer reference diagram

-Full descriptions are available on the main Mixer page.
+A full description is available on the main Mixer page.

-NOTE: Most controls are automatable (Right-click and select 'Create automation clip').
+NOTE: Most controls are automatable (Right-Click and select 'Create automation clip').